taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/Project_Creation.md

 ---

-Next on, we will [create our first functioning Kubernetes cluster with Taikun!](https://docs.taikun.cloud/CloudWorks/Getting_Started/Creating_Kubernetes_cluster/)
+Next on, we will [create our first functioning Kubernetes cluster with Taikun CloudWorks!](https://docs.taikun.cloud/CloudWorks/Getting_Started/Creating_Kubernetes_cluster/)